TeeDjaay99/TryHackMe-Advent-of-Cyber-2025/Day10 - 10 of December/README.md

 # 🎄Advent of Cyber 2025 – Day 10🎄
 ### SOC Alert Triaging - Tinsel Triage

-## Having problems to connect to the cloud server for day 10s assignment, will try to do it another day!
+## Having problems connecting to the cloud server that is required for day 10s assignment, will try to do it another day!

 ---